Arizona HOA Laws Explained: Homeowner Rights & Protections Under Title 33, Chapter 16

 Your board must enforce rules uniformly and consistently:

-Your board MUST provide a hearing before any fine is imposed:
+Your board MUST provide notice and an opportunity to be heard before any fine is imposed:

 Proper Notice Requirement (ARS §33-1803)